Being an introvert, you find it difficult to traverse through the smallest things in life.

 Often, companies generating a lot of written content need to hire proofreaders and copy editors.
 Depending on your employer, these positions are available full-time as well as freelance.

 For fellow introverts hoarding financial expertise, becoming a bookkeeper can be an interesting career to follow.
+It is one of those entry level jobs that can make you $20 an hour or more.
 As a bookkeeper, you’re tasked with maintaining a business’s financial records and collecting any overdue payments from customers and clients.

 Bookkeepers are also supposed to keep track of a business’s cash flow, pay its employees, and cover any necessary expenses.
 Depending on your employer, you might have to collaborate with an accountant to run reports and gather audit records.